How I had 100% Passing 2nd Grade Math in Just Two Short Months My First Year Teaching

 Things to consider when implementing math games:

 What makes teaching math so tricky is we are always flying through the content, so by the time we realize students need help with a skill, we’ve already moved on because our instructional calendar says so.
 That’s why I created Math on Point, to provide you with whole group lessons that allow you to reach as many students as possible.
-These lessons require no planning so all you have to do is download the presentations and teach!
+The best part?
+All you have to do is download the presentations and teach!
 Make the investment in getting time back for yourself.
 It worked incredibly well for me and I know it will work well for you too!